7 Radiology Specialties That Go Beyond X-Rays

 5. Bone densitometry

-Bone densitometrists use dual-energy x-ray absorptiometry (DXA) scans to help patients deal with issues of bone loss that can lead to osteoporosis, a problem most often ailing older generations of women.
-Routine bone density tests are recommended for all women 65 and older, according to the U.S. Preventive Services Task Force.
-This means bone densitometry will likely remain an in-demand radiology specialty.
+Bone densitometry specialists use dual-energy x-ray absorptiometry (DXA) scans to help patients deal with issues of bone loss that can lead to osteoporosis, a problem most often ailing older generations of women.
+Routine bone density tests are recommended for all women 65 and older, so bone densitometry will likely remain an in-demand radiology specialty.